GigiLi89/disneyquiz/TESTING.md

 # Testing of Disney Quiz
 Testing has been an ongoing procedure during the building of the site.
 I used Google Chrome and its DevTool to locate and troubleshoot any issues and to make sure the site would be responsive.
-The closwer I got to finish the site, the more I tested the site.
+The closer I got to finish the site, the more I tested the site.

 The site has been tested multiple times using DevTools and on different devices to make sure the site is responsive and works on all sizes, mainly these models:
 - Desktop